-A well-optimized product management lifecycle is essential for taking an idea from concept to successful launch and beyond.
+A well-optimized product management lifecycle process is essential for taking an idea from concept to successful launch and beyond.
+But what is the product management lifecycle?
+Simply put, it’s the structured framework that guides a product through defined product management lifecycle stages—from idea to retirement—ensuring alignment between business goals, marketing strategies, and execution.
 This process helps businesses meet market demands, increase customer satisfaction, and drive long-term success.

 Understanding the Product Management Lifecycle Framework